SpyglassMC/Spyglass/README.md

 If you're using VS Code to develop SPYGlass, press F5 to run the VS Code extension in development environment.

+Please refrain from using `mocha --watch`, as it might interface with and break the snapshot testing.

 [misode]: https://github.com/misode
 [mcschema]: https://github.com/misode/minecraft-schemas